doorfortyfour/TileWorldCreator/docs/GettingStarted.md

 > Let's create our first map quickly.
 We'll skip the details for later.

 ### Create new asset
-First create a **TileWorldCreatorAsset** in your project.
+First create a `TileWorldCreatorAsset` in your project.
-1. Right click in the project window and select: **Create -> TileWorldCreator -> New TileWorldCreator Asset**
+1. Right click in the project window and select: `Create -> TileWorldCreator -> New TileWorldCreator Asset`
 2. Create a new empty scene and add a new GameObject to your scene.
 3. Add the TileWorldCreator component to it.

 ### Assign Asset
 ![quickstart1](img/twcQuickStart1.gif)
-1. Assign the newly created TileWorldCreator Asset file to the empty slot of the TileWorldCreator component.
+1. Assign the newly created `TileWorldCreatorAsset` file to the empty slot of the TileWorldCreator component.
 2. Click on the + button in the generation layers stack to create a new layer.

 ### Add your first generator